Pasvik Nature Reserve: Fauna

-Pasvik is at the intersection between western and eastern species, and between the forest tundra and Arctic tundra.
+Pasvik is at the intersection between western and eastern species, and between the forest-tundra and Arctic tundra.
 Common frog is the only amphibian and the viviparous lizard is the only reptile.
 There are 34 species of mammals in the national park.
 The only non-wild animals are reindeer.
 Mice are the most commons, especially the Eurasian pygmy shrew.
 The only true Arctic species is the Norway lemming.
-Larger species include the brown bear, a declining number of wolverines, and moose, in addition to other common, smaller mammals.
+Larger species include the brown bear, a declining number of wolverines, and moose, and a growing number of wolves, in addition to other common, smaller mammals.
 The American mink is an introduced species which has become quite common.

 The most commons species of fish in the river are Coregonus lavaretus, European perch and northern pike, all three which have been the basis for sustenance fishing.
 Less commons species include burbot, grayling and brown trout.
 Five thousand trouts are set out each year to sustain the population.
 Especially the lake Kaskamajärvi has a large trout population.
 The lower portion of the river previously had some Atlantic salmon, but these have all but disappeared since the hydroelectric stations were installed.
 Uncommon fish species include European river lamprey, three-spined stickleback, nine-spined stickleback and common minnow.
 Vendace is an introduced species in Lake Inari and has spread to the reserve.

 The area is known for its diversity of birds, with 212 species having been recorded as of 1987.
 Of these, 68 commonly breed, 30 breed occasionally, and 14 which have bred previously.
 Common birds include the black-throated loon, the bean goose and various species of ducks.
 Egg-gathering was previously popular from the common goldeneye.
 Common predator birds include the rough-legged buzzard and merlin, while the white-tailed eagle and golden eagle are less common.
 The short-eared owl is the most common owl.
 Waders are abundant along the river, the most common being common ringed plover, ruff and spotted redshank.
 Other common birds are the common gull, Arctic tern and sparrows.